Chap0815/Obsidian_LLM_Trading_Bot/README.md

 ## 🎯 The Arsenal

-> Four bots.
-Four philosophies.
-Each one a specialist — run them solo, or unleash all four at once and let them cover spot trends, momentum breakouts, leveraged swings **and a market-neutral book** simultaneously.
+> Five bots.
+Five philosophies.
+Each one a specialist — run them solo, or unleash all five at once and let them cover spot trends, momentum breakouts, leveraged swings, a market-neutral book **and leveraged trend-following** simultaneously.
 Every bot has its own SIM/LIVE switch, its own risk envelope, and its own live-editable parameters.

 <br/>